French Revolutionary Wars: 1793

 France drafted hundreds of thousands of men, beginning a policy of using mass conscription to deploy more of its manpower than the autocratic states could manage to do (first stage, with a decree of 24 February 1793 ordering the draft of 300,000 men, followed by the general mobilization of all the young men able to be drafted, through the famous decree of 23 August 1793).
 Nonetheless, the Coalition allies launched a determined drive to invade France during the Flanders Campaign.

 France suffered severe reverses at first.
 They were driven out of the Austrian Netherlands, and serious revolts flared in the west and south of France.
 One of these, at Toulon, was the first serious taste of action for an unknown young artillery officer Napoleon Bonaparte.
 He contributed to the siege of the city and its harbour by planning an effective assault with well-placed artillery batteries raining projectiles down on rebel positions.
 This performance helped make his reputation as a capable tactician, and it fueled his meteoric rise to military and political power.
-Once the city was occupied, he participated in pacifying the rebelling citizens of Toulon with the same artillery that he first used to conquer the city.

 By the end of the year, large new armies had turned back foreign invaders, and the Reign of Terror, a fierce policy of repression, had suppressed internal revolts.
 The French military was in the ascendant.
 Lazare Carnot, a scientist and prominent member of the Committee of Public Safety, organized the fourteen armies of the Republic, and was then nicknamed the Organizer of the Victory.